X

 How To Get More C15:0

-Getting more C15:0 into your diet could be hard.
-It’s found in trace amounts in whole dairy products like full-fat butter and cheese, and in some fish.
-Thankfully, there’s a supplement that offers a solution.
+C15:0 is found in trace amounts in whole dairy products like full-fat butter and cheese.
+However, simply increasing our intake of full-fat dairy products would mean increasing our intake of sugars and other proinflammatory fatty acids.
+Thankfully, there’s a supplement that offers a good solution.

-Fatty15 is the first and only supplement to offer the pure, vegan-friendly version of C15:0, FA15™.
-Fatty15 is easy to take, and unlike a fish oil supplement, won’t leave you with a horrible aftertaste.
-In fact, it has no taste at all.
+Fatty15 is the first and only supplement to offer the pure, vegan-friendly version of C15:0, called FA15™.
+Fatty15 is easy to take, and unlike a fish oil supplement, is not prone to oxidation or rancidity and won’t leave you with a horrible aftertaste.
+In fact, it has no taste or smell making it a great supplement to add to your morning coffee or tea.

 Final Notes